spatialos/gdk-for-unity/docs/projects/fps/tutorial.md

 The code snippet calls `SendModifyHealthRequest`, specifies the entity id of the recipient entity (in this case the player entity), and constructs a `HealthModifier` object with the appropriate data.
 In our case the amount of health we wish to grant is based on the `HealthPickup` entity's `HealthValue` property, so we retrieve the value from `healthPickupWriter.Data.HealthValue`.

-The `ModifyHealth` command is already used by the FPS starter project for applying damage as part of the shooting game mechanics.
+The `ModifyHealth` command is already used by the FPS Starter Project for applying damage as part of the shooting game mechanics.
 As this is the case we don't need to write any _additional_ logic for applying the health increase.

 <%(#Expandable title="How are clients prevented from sending health-giving commands?")%>They're not - any worker can send a command.
 However, only the worker which has write access to the component holding a command is allowed to handle it.
 Each command request contains information about the caller of the command which could be used to enforce restrictions.
 Have a look at `ServerHealthModifierSystem.cs` in the Health feature module.<%(/Expandable)%>

 <%(#Expandable title="Could you put the collision logic on the 'Player' instead?")%>Yes, and that would actually be better in some ways.
 If the collision with a health pickup is detected by the player, the command to update health can be replaced with a component update.
 This is a major simplification and should also have better performance.
 As a rule of thumb, always prefer component updates over commands.
 We have introduced you to commands so that you know their power, but it is your responsibility to use them wisely.<%(/Expandable)%>

-### Respawning health packs
+### Respawn health packs

 Our health packs use the `IsActive` property to indicate whether they can be visualised (and whether they will grant health on collision).
 One final feature we will add is a co-routine to re-activate consumed health packs after a cool-down period.